-A professor of ancient art history and a classical archaeologist for thirty years, Archaeological Institute of America lecturer and host Jenifer Neils is an expert on the ancient Mediterranean.
-She holds the Elsie B. Smith Chair of Classics at Case Western Reserve University in Cleveland, and regularly teaches courses on the art and archaeology of the ancient world from the Bronze Age to Late Antiquity.
+A professor of ancient art history and a classical archaeologist, Jenifer Neils is an expert on the ancient Mediterranean.
+For the last five years she served as the first woman Director of the American School of Classical Studies at Athens.
+Previously she held the Elsie B. Smith Chair of Classics at Case Western Reserve University in Cleveland, and regularly taught courses on the art and archaeology of the ancient world from the Bronze Age to Late Antiquity.
 She has been a visiting professor at the University of California at Berkeley and Johns Hopkins University.
-As a field archaeologist Professor Neils has participated in excavations in Etruria and Sicily, Italy, as well as in northern Greece, and has published material from both Etruscan and Greek sites.
-She has held fellowships at the American School of Classical Studies at Athens, the American Academy in Rome, the J. Paul Getty Research Center, and the Paul Mellon Center for British Art at Yale.
+As a field archaeologist Professor Neils has participated in excavations in northern Italy and Greece, but notably Sicily (Morgantina), where she has spent years studying the imported pottery.
+She has also held prestigious fellowships at the American Academy in Rome, the J. Paul Getty Research Center, and the Paul Mellon Center at Yale.

 Chair of Art History and Classics at Case Western Reserve University